CesarVinken/Simple-RPG-battle-demo/README.md

-# Gram Games RPG Game Challenge
+# Simple RPG battle demo for mobile

 This project contains a small RPG demo consisting of 2 scenes.
 In the selection scene the player can pick 3 heroes to go to battle with.
 In the battle scene, the player can fight an enemy in turnbased RPG style.